AshridgeTechnologies/elemento/stories/Cloudflare Datastore.md

 Requirements
 ------------

-- Conforms to interface expected by Elemento Collections
+- ✅ Conforms to interface expected by Elemento Collections
 - Can set configuration required by Cloudflare Worker
-- Allows free-form data like Firestore
+- ✅ Allows free-form data like Firestore
-- Works on server side only
+- ✅ Works on server side only
-- Stores dates as ISO string, converts ISO string to Date on read
+- ✅ Stores dates as ISO string, converts ISO string to Date on read
-- Stores and retrieves BigDecimals
+- ✅ Stores and retrieves BigDecimals
+- ✅ Stores and retrieves nulls

 Further requirements
 --------------------